zilexa/Homeserver/filesystem/README.md

 3. Create mount point for every disk at once: `sudo mkdir -p /mnt/disks/{cache,data1,data2,data3,parity1,backup1}` (change to reflect the # of drives you have for data, parity and backup.)

 ### STEP 2A: Create filesystems and root subvolume
-_**Do task 1 for all disks, tasks 2 and 3 for data disks**_:
+_**Do task 1 for the parity disk, task 2-4 for data disks**_:
-1. Create a filesystem per disk: `sudo mkfs.btrfs -f -L data1 /dev/sdX` _where X is the diskname_, like sda, sdb etc (see output of fdisk) and data1 the label (data2, parity1, backup1 etc).
+1. Create a filesystem for the paritydisk: `sudo mkfs.ext4 -L parity1 /dev/sdX` _where X is the diskname_.
-2. For each data disk: Temporarily mount the disk: `sudo mount /dev/sda /mnt/disks/data1`
+2. For each data disk: Temporarily mount the disk like this: `sudo mount /dev/sdX /mnt/disks/data1`.
-3. For each data disk: Create a root subvolume: `sudo btrfs subvolume create /mnt/disks/data1/root`
+3. For each data disk: Create a root subvolume: `sudo btrfs subvolume create /mnt/disks/data1/data`.

 <details>
   <summary>### STEP 2B For Raid1 (click to expand)</summary>

-1. Create 1 filesystem for all data+parity disks (no dedicated parity drive):  `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb` for each disk device, set label and path accordingly (see output of fdisk).
+1. Create 1 filesystem for all data+backup disks:  `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb` for each disk device, set label and path accordingly (see output of fdisk).
 2. For the backup disk, use the command in 2A.
 3. Do step 3 and 4 from 1C now, but obtaining the path of your array first via `sudo lsblk`.
 4. Modify the script: